Th3arock/Sample_Apache_Kafka_Project/README.md

 •  Please note that you must start ZooKeeper and Kafka before using this app.
 You can start Kafka and ZooKeeper using the following command-line interface (CLI) commands:

-•  For Kafka:
+•  For Kafka i Linux:

 `./bin/kafka-server-start.sh ./config/server.properties`

-•  For ZooKeeper:
+•  For ZooKeeper in Linux:

 `./bin/zookeeper-server-start.sh ./config/zookeeper.properties`